arizzogithub/Microsoft-Exam-DP-100/Lab-01/Exercise-01.md

-# /Exercise - Explore data
+# Exercise - Explore data

 Data exploration and analysis is typically an iterative process, in which the data scientist takes a sample of data, and performs the following kinds of task to analyze it and test hypotheses: